robwhelan/datalake/README.md

 * Auditing
 * Monitoring
   * set up Macie outside of cloudformation.
-Might be a lambda or something that runs every week.
+Might be a lambda or something that runs every week. write a glue trigger to tell the curation job to kick off when 4 glue jobs are done. (or 3, everything but the seller id table) make sure the crawler for the curated zone is looking at the correct path. refactor out the glue databases -- in etl.yaml, make one database for each zone.
+Rename the reference in crawlers to ponit to the specific zone.
+  In the glue jobs, double check the databases are correctly named (different databases now, one for each zone)
+  TODO: cloudformation template for redshift cluster - 4 nodes, dc2.large, inside a VPC with the correct security group (create a security group with correct ports, to allow for quicksight to look at redshift)

 ROLES